abhishek-akkasaligar/supply-chain-xgboost-forecasting/README.md

 - ✅ 16 parts flagged with <2 weeks stock (stockout risk)
 - ✅ 37 lead time discrepancies caught (system: 120 days, actual: 45-80 days)
 - ✅ 390 MTO materials incorrectly classified for statistical forecasting
+- The notebooks in this repo run against synthetic sample data for reproducibility.
+Win rates shown in the notebooks differ from the production results below, which come from real shipment history

 ## Business Context